mattzshum/cs100-RShell/README.md

 * For “exit”, the rest of the command line is ignored.
 * For “#”, the rest of the command line is entered as a comment.

-Every *syscall*, errors should be checked and perror should be called if an error does occur.
+> Note: For every *syscall*, errors should be checked and perror should be called if an error does occur.

 **Creaiting files, folders, and directories**
 * Creating folder “src/” for all source files.